 - Knowledge of the PA profession and the profession’s role in the health care system.

-- Graduate Record Exam scores for applicants with a degree; SAT or ACT scores for applicants entering the program without a completed bachelor’s degree.
+- Graduate Record Exam scores for applicants who would enter the PA program with a completed bachelor's degree; SAT or ACT scores for applicants who would enter the program without a completed bachelor’s degree.

 - Three letters of recommendation.